 While in Tarakan, God again opened the door for them to accept a full-time assignment back to Indonesia, this time to the province of Papua.
 The Ringenbergs began serving in Wamena in December 2011 and served there for two years with Dave fulfilling the roles of Instructor Pilot and line pilot/mechanic.
 But, in January of 2014 they moved to Sentani after Dave accepted a new role to serve as the assistant program manager for the Papua program.
 Then in 2016 as MAF restructured their management positions, Dave was asked to fill the director of operations role for Indonesia.

-C.J. graduates from Hillcrest School in 2019 and will be attending Liberty University in the fall.
-Ryan will be entering the seventh grade as his brother begins college.
+C.J. graduated from Hillcrest School in 2019 and is attending Liberty University in Virginia.
+Ryan will be entering ninth grade at Hillcrest School this fall (2021).

 Dave was born in Columbus, Georgia, but lived in Chenoa, Illinois, until age 10 when his family relocated to El Cajon, CA. Dave became a Christian as a senior in high school.
 After becoming a Christian, he wanted to get busy serving the Lord in a technical field so he attended San Diego Christian College in El Cajon where he earned a B.S. in Aviation Flight and Maintenance Technology.
 Dave holds an Airline Transport Pilot rating (ATP), a commercial and instrument pilot’s license, a gold seal flight instructor rating, ground instructor rating, and an airframe & powerplant (A&P) mechanic’s license.